MunibH/uninstructedMovements_v2/subspaceID/README.md

-# Matlab code for null and potent subspace identification
+# Code for null and potent subspace identification
 This code was used to identify subspaces in "Separability of cognitive and motor processes in the behaving mouse - Hasnain, Birnbaum et al."

 Version 1.0  July 19, 2023